 5. Always Have a Plan

-While taking all of these steps will greatly increase your protection, nobody is fully immune to cyber attacks.
+While all these steps will greatly increase your protection, nobody is entirely immune to cyber attacks.
 That’s why your business should have a plan for the worst-case scenario.